Bahu Begum ka Maqbara: History

-Monuments in Faizabad
+Monuments in Ayodhya

-The Nawabs graced Faizabad with several buildings, notable among them are the Gulab Bari, the Moti Mahal and the Bahu Begum ka Maqbara.
+The Nawabs graced Ayodhya with several buildings, notable among them are the Gulab Bari, the Moti Mahal and the Bahu Begum ka Maqbara.

 Gulab Bari is a building standing in a garden surrounded by a wall, approachable through two large gateways.
-The tomb, built in 1816 from white marble, was an attempt to recreate the grandeur of the Taj Mahal at a cost of Rs 3 lakhs.
+The tomb was built in 1816 from white marble and was an attempt to recreate the grandeur of the Taj Mahal at a cost of Rs 3 lakhs.
 The marble used almost 200 years ago still shines its brightest and provides the Mausoleum of Bahu Begum an aura of immortality.
-Rising up to 42 meters the tomb also affords views of the Faizabad town and its surroundings.
+Rising up to 42 meters, the tomb also affords view of the Ayodhya town and its surroundings.
 This royal monument in memory of a dignified woman has been maintained well and even today the care taken by the Archaeological department is evident.
-In this tomb (Gulab bari) had been hidden the treasure of jewellery belonging to Begum Khurshid Mahal, the mother of Nawab Asaf-ud-daulah.
+In this tomb (Gulab Bari) had been hidden the treasure of jewellery belonging to Begum Khurshid Mahal, the mother of Nawab Asaf-ud-Daulah.
 The value of this jewellery treasure was Rs.
 80 lakhs (eight million), which was a phenomenal, unimaginable fortune in the 1850s.
 This invaluable treasure was looted and despoiled by Colonel Hunt, a British army officer.